-All allegations are acted upon promptly by the University once it has received notice or a formal complaint.
-Complaints can take 60-90 calendar days to resolve, typically.
-There may be exceptions and extenuating circumstances for good cause that can cause a resolution to take longer, but the University will avoid all undue delays within its control.
-Good cause may include considerations such as the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for accommodations for language or disability.
+Once the University has received notice or a Formal Complaint, all allegations are promptly acted upon.
+Complaints typically take 60-90 business days to resolve.
+There are always exceptions and extenuating circumstances that can cause a resolution to take longer, but the University will avoid all undue delays within its control.

-Any time the general timeframes for resolution outlined in University procedures will be delayed, the University will provide written notice to the parties of the delay, the cause of the delay, and an estimate of the anticipated additional time that will be needed as a result of the delay.
+Any time the general timeframes for resolution outlined in University procedures will be delayed, The University will provide written notice to the parties of the delay, the cause for the delay, and an estimate of the anticipated additional time that will be needed as a result of the delay.